Floribur/Earth-Engine-Pipeline/README.md

 ### Region of interest

 For the selection of the region we use the shape files from https://data.humdata.org/dataset/cod-ab-moz.
-But you could youse your own shapefiles and definition as well.
+But you could use your own shapefiles and definition as well.

 How to adjust the region: